Anadarko Should Outperform In 2017

 2017 is just a tricky year in terms of expectation management.
 On the one hand, OPEC and non-OPEC producers that have made agreements regarding scaling back output have to stay true to their word as anything less than what was announced is going to spook the markets.
 At the same time, keeping an eye on American production is critical.
 American production has been building in recent months as there isn't cooperation from these producers with OPEC producers.

 That development is all the more complicated when we factor in inventories.
-After reaching peak production earlier this year, inventories began to retract, however in light of producers taking advantage of the best pricing in months, inventories have built slightly.
+After reaching peak production earlier this year, inventories began to retract; however, in light of producers taking advantage of the best pricing in months, inventories have built slightly.
 A retraction of inventories more towards the 5-year average is what will pave the way for stocks like APC to see considerable strength.

 Source: EIA